drhanfastolfe/moonboard-logbook-visualizer/README.md

 This tool allows you to:
 - Download your complete Moonboard climbing history across all Moonboard setups (2016, 2017, 2019, 2020, 2024)
 - Store the data locally in JSON format for analysis
+- Generate heatmaps of hold use frequency on each setup
 - [Coming Soon] Visualize your climbing progress through graphs and statistics

 ## Installation